gerald-guerrero/student_enrollment/README.md

 __Read__
 1. Click the `Sections` nav bar link to view a list of sections
+2. Click the `view` link next to a section to view the associated\
+section detail page

 __Update__
+1. The `Enroll Test` button will enroll a student into a section but\
+will be fully implemented after account authentication is implemented
-1. From the sections list page, click the `view` link to go to the\
+2. From the sections detail page, click the `Update` link to go to the\
-associated section page (it also functions as a section detail page)
+section update page
-2. Edit the list of enrolled students by updating the checkbox and\
+3. Edit the list of enrolled students by updating the checkbox and\
 click the submit button
-3. The `Enroll Test` button will enroll a student into a section but\
-will be fully implemented after account authentication is implemented

 __Delete__\
 Sections can only be deleted in the admin page, as students and staff\